Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 #### Authenticating in Azure with managed identity

-This example demonstrates authenticating the `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] using the `ManagedIdentityCredential` in a virtual machine, app service, function app, cloud shell, or AKS environment on Azure, with system-assigned or user-assigned managed identity enabled.
+This example demonstrates authenticating the `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] using the `ManagedIdentityCredential` in a virtual machine, App Service, Functions app, Cloud Shell, or AKS environment on Azure, with system-assigned or user-assigned managed identity enabled.

-For more information about configuring your Azure resource for managed identity, please refer to [Configure managed identities for Azure resources](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/qs-configure-cli-windows-vm).
+For more information about configuring your Azure resource for managed identity, see [Configure managed identities for Azure resources](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/qs-configure-cli-windows-vm).

 ```ts
 /**